Board of Directors

 Board Member, Granular

 Rupesh currently leads Product, Analytics, and Customer Support for Granular, the software arm of Corteva Agriscience, a leading agricultural company.
 Rupesh has 20+ years of product experience, striving to solve significant customer problems by developing deep customer empathy and working closely with design, engineering, and data science to design and build innovative software and data products for end users.
 Previously, Rupesh held leadership roles in product development at Khan Academy, Infusionsoft, LAUNCH, Simpa Energy, and Intuit; he has also led sustainability and solar initiatives at Simpa Energy and Intuit.
 In addition, Rupesh is on several boards, including De La Gente, a coffee cooperative and wholesaler based in Guatemala, Nexleaf, a global health company working to ensure the high potency of vaccines, and is an advisor to several high-potential social enterprises through Rippleworks.
 Rupesh holds a BA in Sociology from UC San Diego and an MBA from Kellogg School of Management at Northwestern University.

-Kristie To is a junior at Northwood High School in Irvine, California.
-She is the current Development Director on the Executive Branch of CASC’s State Council and is grateful to be serving on the Board of Directors this year!
-In her free time, she enjoys working on her nonprofit organization, Hearts Against Hate, playing piano and percussion, and pursuing her passions of youth empowerment, advocacy, and advancing equality!
+Kristie To (she/her) is a senior at Northwood High School in Irvine, Orange County.
+Prior to being the CASC State President, she served as the State Development Director, led the Diversity, Equity, and Inclusion Task Force, and worked on the Board of Directors and Legislative Policy Committee.
+In her free time, she enjoys playing percussion and pursuing her passions of youth empowerment, political advocacy, and advancing racial justice.

 June Thompson, Ph.D.